Skip to content

 trigger(data1,status,dimension_tags={"host":host[0][0]},related_data={"service":service,"span_id":span_id})

-Means triggering an alert with a priority of high, dimension_tags identifies the detection object (here using host as the dimension tag), and related_data attaches related data (service and span_id).
+Indicates triggering an alert with a priority of high, dimension_tags identifies the detection object (here host is used as the dimension tag), related_data attaches associated data (service and span_id).

 Note